rdlauer/articles/blues/network-connectivity/network.md

 **End User Experience**

 *How is my solution deployed in the field?
-Is it a consumer-installable product that requires non-technical setup?
+Is it a consumer-installable product that requires setup by a non-technical user?
 What connectivity option provides the most "turnkey" style of installation?*

 ## tl;dr